Benjamin-svg166/tridim-chess-engine-spec/README.md

 ---

 Let me know when you’ve pasted it into your GitHub repo — I can help you write a project description, add tags, or even draft a developer manifesto next.
-Ready to build the future of layered chess?
+Ready to build the future of layered chess